ut-ldma/ut-ldma.github.io/lab/part3.md

 ### Introduction

-The lab uses torchRL and open AI gym.
+The lab uses rlmeta and open AI gym.
 The training can be performed on CPU/GPU, however, it is best that the experiments is running on GPU.
 In order to streamline the setup process and focus on the environment construction and training we have AWS ```g5.xlarge``` instances for use and provide docker images to manage all the dependencies.
 (If you are unable to connect to the AWS machine, you can try running the training locally following [this instructions](local_inst.md).
 However, it is suggested that the local machine has CUDA support, otherwise the training could be very slow.)